zajacn/Saureus_6850_methylation/README.md

 # Working Plan

 # Brainstorming 16/01/2025
 * For methylations in the coding regions, what codon (position and AA) are affected?
 * Add proteomics data (contrast, log2FC, T, FDR) to mtx data frame (all combinations of contrasts?)
 ** What contrasts shall be calculated? (all clones vs ancestor? irrespective of growing condition?)
-* Find very consistent methylations (found in all the 3 replicates) and indicate them in the mtx data frame
+* Find very consistent methylations (found in all the 3 replicates) and indicate them in the mtx data frame ** Here NZ reduced dataset to have it represented if and only if found in 2 out of 3 replicates from the same groupingConditions

 ## Questions to potentially adress
 * Intergene distances?